Questions? Call0808 196 1942orMessage us

 Before freezing, the sperm sample is divided into separate containers so that it can be used in multiple treatments, if required.
 The samples are then rapidly cooled using a method called vitrification and safely stored in tanks of liquid nitrogen.

+Preserving your fertility can be a reassuring option if you’re looking to have a family further down the line.
 There are many reasons why you may wish to preserve your fertility.
 Some of the most common reasons are:

-You're about to have a vasectomy
+You're about a vasectomy

-You’re about to have treatment for cancer
+You're about to have treatment for a condition

 Cancer treatments such as chemotherapy, radiotherapy and hormone therapy can affect a person’s fertility, particularly when receiving high doses.